rclex/rclex/USE_ON_NERVES.md

 mix rclex.prep.ros2
 ```

-## Cofigure ROS 2 message types you want to use and write codes
+## Configure ROS 2 message types you want to use

 Add ros2_message_types config to config/config.exs, like following